-In the summer of ‘25 I was awarded a fiction writing residency at The Pocantico Center of the Rockefeller Brothers Fund by the Hudson Valley Writers Center.
-I have been writing fiction since I was a mere tween, which was back when the things I wrote made me cringe so hard that I, as a dramatic thirteen-year-old, eventually loaded all my stories up onto a flash drive and chucked it out of my bedroom window into the snow, where my stories’ fate was decimation by the elements.
+In the summer of 2025 I was awarded a fiction writing residency at The Pocantico Center of the Rockefeller Brothers Fund by the Hudson Valley Writers Center.
+I have been writing fiction since I was a tween, which was back when the things I wrote made me cringe so hard that I, as a dramatic thirteen-year-old, loaded all my stories up onto a flash drive and chucked it out of my bedroom window into the snow, where my stories’ fate was decimation by the elements.
 Nowadays, less dramatically, more confidently, I share my fiction with other nerds in fandom communities, and I delight in being part of these creative, rebellious spaces.
 I am very thankful for anyone who has ever given one of my stories a shot.
 Maybe one day all of this writing for fun will lead to something even more fun.

 For three years I was also a crisis counselor with The Trevor Project.
 As a lesbian woman who knows what it can feel like to be an outsider, I have always wanted the work that I do—in every role I fill—to drive the type of change in the world that means our societies become more equitable and all living things are treated with more care and kindness.